‘Still life Painting in Oils’

 1 roll of aluminium foil

-1 tupperware box for storing paints
+1 rectangular tupperware box with lid (around 15 x 20 cm) for storing paints

 Sarah Margaret is a world-renowned master in contemporary realist painting.
 She specialises in portraiture, bird and floral paintings, and in still-lifes.
 Characterized by a rich tenebrism, Gibson’s work dramatically juxtaposes light against shadow.
 She believes that light, and all of its symbolic qualities, are most poetic when contrasted against dark.
 Through her drawings and paintings, Gibson opens up a dialogue with nature, responding to what she finds beautiful and endeavoring to communicate this through the medium of oil paint.